ServiceNowDevProgram/code-snippets/Server-Side Components/Background Scripts/Extract Value from JSON/readme.md

-Open 'Scripts - background' and run the script of [extractValueFromJSON.js] file.
+Open 'Scripts - background' in ServiceNow and run the script of [extractValueFromJSON.js] file.

 This also checks for the duplicate user_name and shows the unique ones and the corresponding roles of that particular user.